Lihexs/Software-Project/README.md

 ## Due Date: 08/10/2023

 ## Introduction
-This project focuses on the implementation of a clustering algorithm based on Symmetric Non-negative Matrix Factorization (SymNMF).
-In addition to SymNMF, we've also developed a K-means clustering algorithm for comparative analysis across multiple datasets.
+This project involves implementing a clustering algorithm using Symmetric Non-negative Matrix Factorization (SymNMF).
+We also built a K-means clustering algorithm for comparison on various datasets.
+A highlight of our project is a custom Python library, written in C, aimed at enhancing clustering performance.

-## Highlights
-- Custom Python library developed in C to enhance clustering performance.

 ## Requirements
 - Python 3.x
 - C Compiler

-## Installation
+## 📂 Structure
-1. Clone the repository.
-2. Navigate to the project directory.
-3. Compile the C library.
-4. Install Python dependencies.
+symnmf.py : Python implementation of SymNMF
+symnmf.c : C implementation of SymNMF
+symnmf.h : C header file
+symnmfmodule.c : Python C API Wrapper for SymNMF analysis.py : Analysis and comparison script setup.py : Build script for Python C extension Makefile : Make script for C executable

 ## Usage
 1. Import the custom library.